JayKickliter/Multirate.jl/README.md

 Use these methods if only want to resample a vector in one chunk.

-In these examples, `x` and `h` are previously defined singal & filter-taps vectors.
+In these examples, `x` and `h` are previously defined signal & filter-taps vectors.

 ```julia
 using Multirate